Macquarie Business School: History of Macquarie Business School

 Macquarie Business School began life as the Centre for Management Studies (CMS) within the school of Economic and Financial Studies at North Ryde, Sydney, Australia in 1969.
 CMS began offering a Graduate Diploma in Business Administration in 1970 and in 1972 it offered a three-year, part-time Master of Business Administration (MBA).
 In early 1980, CMS developed its own identity as the Graduate School of Management (GMS); it remained within the School of Economic and Financial Studies.

 In the mid-1980s the GSM Advisory board recommended GSM should have a separate identity and its own separate dedicated teaching facility.
 Funds were raised to build the campus from the late 1980s and during the 1990s.

 GSM moved to a 40-week teaching term, four-term year in 1989–1990 and this enabled the development of a 16-unit MBA which could be completed in two years' part-time.
-Master of Arts programmes were developed and later replaced by Master of Management programmes.
-GSM went offshore and began delivering programmes in Singapore in 1992 and in Hong Kong in 1994.
+Master of Arts programs were developed and later replaced by Master of Management programs.
+GSM went offshore and began delivering programs in Singapore in 1992 and in Hong Kong in 1994.